Scirtothrips aurantii(SCITAU)

 Although usually considered to be associated with Citrus, especially oranges (C. sinensis) in southern Africa, S. aurantii is highly polyphagous and has been found on more than 70 plant species in a wide range of different plant families.
 Its native hosts are probably Acacia and Combretum trees, but it has also been found on a range of crops that are not only botanically unrelated but differ widely in form, including amaranth, asparagus, banana, cashew, castor bean, cotton, mango, peanut, and grapevine (Freebairn, 2008).
 However, the occurrence of adults feeding on a plant does not necessarily constitute this plant as a true host (EFSA, 2018).
 Reports based on records of adults alone do not provide conclusive evidence of the suitability of a plant, to allow reproduction and sustain development of all life stages of S. aurantii.
 The following host list provides plant species where both larvae and adults of S. aurantii have been found, suggesting that they are true hosts.

-S. aurantii is native to Africa, and the only records considered to be valid (i.e., supported by voucher specimens in an available collection) from outside this continent are from Australia, Yemen and Spain.
+S. aurantii is native to Africa, and the only records considered to be valid (i.e., supported by voucher specimens in an available collection) from outside this continent are from Australia and Yemen.
+In the EPPO region, it was first recorded in 2020 in Spain and then in Portugal, and in both countries it is under eradication.

 Asia: Yemen